appview-team/appview/docs/Detection.md

 ### Notify on DNS inconsistency
 ddd

+### Notify on network connections to an IP address black list entry
+Find the IP address to use in the black list.
+For example, get the IP address for wttr.in:
+..
+dig wttr.in
+...

+Note that the IP address, as of this writing, is 5.9.243.187.

+Set the IP black list to the IP address of wttr.in and connect:
+...
+APPVIEW_NOTIFY_IP_BLACK="5.9.243.187" appview run -- curl wttr.in
+appview events | grep sec
+...

+You will see the error:
+curl: (7) Couldn't connect to server

 ### Notify on network connections to an IP address white list entry
-ddd

-### Notify on network connections to an IP address black list entry
-ddd
+Note that the IP white list will allow a connection to be made even if it would be blocked by a black list entry.
+Extending the behavior of the black list above:

+...
+APPVIEW_NOTIFY_IP_BLACK="5.9.243.187" APPVIEW_NOTIFY_IP_WHITE="5.9.243.187" appview run -- curl wttr.in
+...

+You will see normal output from wttr.in
+No notifications or security events should be emitted.

-### Notify on files exfiltrated through network connections
+### Notify on files ex-filtrated through network connections
 ddd